XML sitemaps in the Yoast SEO plugin

 We’ve decided to remove the priority variables from our XML sitemaps in the 3.5 version of Yoast SEO, as Google has said publicly that they don’t use them on most sites.

-Maybe you need a different guide after enabling the sitemap.
+Are you having other issues with your sitemap?
+We offer several guides to help you with your problems.
 Is your sitemap not updating?
-Do you wonder why it shows grey links?
+Do you wonder why it shows gray links?
 Is your sitemap a blank page?
 Or are you looking for common XML sitemap errors?
-You can also use our search bar at the top to search for your specific issue.